Response to Intervention

 - All students are ‘screened’ three times per year to identify individual needs.

-- There are multiple levels, or tiers, of instruction that are progressively more intense, based on the student’s response to instruction;
+- There are multiple tiers of intervention and support that are progressively more intense, based on the student’s response to instruction;